Fazzani/NhibernateUpdateSchema/README.md

 /io:<sql-file-name>                -Specifies sql file output

-/c:<config-file-name>              -Specifies NHibernate config file to use

 /k:<connectionString-key>          -Specifies connection string key to use

-/c:<path-to-hibernate-config>      -Specifies NHibernate config file to use
+/c:<path-to-hibernate-config>      -Specifies NHibernate config file to use (depricated)

 [/a:<assembly[;assembly2...]>]     -Paths to assemblies that contain embedded
                                     .hbm.xml files